C4ptainCrunch/thesis/source/index.rst

 Tournament solution
 ~~~~~~~~~~~~~~~~~~~

-Now that we have selected a champion for each algorithm, we can play a given number of matches between each pair of champions and compare each pair by means of the :math:`\succeq` relation.
+Now that know how to select a champion for each algorithm, we can play a given number of matches between each pair of champions and compare each pair by means of the :math:`\succeq` relation.
 By reusing the statistical framework from :numref:`%s <sec:compare_ab>`, we know we have to play 50 matches between each pair and if a :math:`A` wins more than 18 matches against B, then :math:`A \succeq B`.
 By construction, this binary relation is complete and is thus a *weak tournament* :cite:`brandt2016`.

 We can represent our weak tournament as a binary matrix :math:`M` indexed in both dimensions by the champions and where each entry :math:`M_{ij} = 1 \iff i \succeq j`.
 A binary matrix :math:`M` is a *step-type matrix* when each row is non-decreasing from left to right and each column is non-decreasing from top to bottom :cite:`PirlotVincke97`.